Pulaski County, Arkansas - Ford Next Generation Learning (NGL)

 The NGL program prepares students for life after high school partially by involving businesses in the education process.
 Businesses partner with NGL schools in various ways.
 They might hold occasional chats with students at lunch or even offer mentorships.
 In Nashville, Tenn., the first Ford Next Generation Learning community, some businesses have even installed centers in the schools that employ students.
 NGL business partners can also offer teacher externships during the summer so educators can learn how traditional school subjects are applied in the workforce.

 The process begins with a Phase I assessment by the NGL experts, which includes a thorough analysis of the local schools and regional economy.
-The results of that assessment will then be used during Phases II (Envision) & III (Plan) to help the local planning committees, comprised of community stakeholders, parents, teachers, district leadership, business leaders, faith-based leaders, elected officials, etc., make data-driven determinations as a group.
+The Phase I assessment for Pulaski County was conducted in January 2019.
+The results of that assessment are being used for Phase II (Envision), which includes a design session with the Superintendents and senior district administrators.
+Once approved by the District School Boards and Community Advisory Board, the Phase II process will continue with community engagement to identify the qualities of an ideal graduate.
+Once Phase II is complete, then Phase III (Plan) begins with local planning committees, comprised of community stakeholders, parents, teachers, district leadership, business leaders, faith-based leaders, elected officials, etc., making data-driven determinations as a group.
 Planning committees for Pulaski County have not been selected at this point.
 Public solicitation for committee members will occur if the districts elect to move forward with Phases II & III.

-At this point, each of the four superintendents have committed to have their district participate in a Phase I assessment paid for by the business community through the Little Rock Regional Chamber.
-No decisions beyond the initial exploratory study have been made.
+At this point, each of the four superintendents have committed to have their district participate in a Phase I assessment paid for by the business community (completed in January 2019) through the Little Rock Regional Chamber.
+Additionally, the districts have committed to conduct the initial Design Session as part of Phase II (Envision) and will fund that among the districts.
+Any decisions beyond the Design Session will require School Board and Community Advisory Board approval, which we will be seeking in May 2019.

 No. The Ford NGL model can be applied individually in each district.
 Consolidation of the districts is not necessary at any point during the NGL process and has not been part of the discussion.
 The agreement to explore this model together, is simply an acknowledgement, that common challenges and opportunities exist across all four districts, and pursuing solutions as partners can lead to expedited and scalable success for all.

-During Phase I, no changes will occur at the school or district levels.
-Phase I is simply an information gathering and exploratory process.
-Should the districts agree to move forward beyond Phase I, an inclusive and collaborative local planning process would begin.
+As the districts move forward beyond Phase I, an inclusive and collaborative local planning process would begin.
 Several committees, comprised of community stakeholders, parents, teachers, district leadership, business leaders, faith-based leaders, elected officials, etc., would work with Ford NGL experts and district leadership to craft plans for small learning communities within the existing high schools.
 Determinations on the scale and type of academies will be left to those community planning committees.
 For more information on NGL academies in other communities please view the following video:

-Phase I is being paid for by the local business community through the Little Rock Regional Chamber.
+Phase I was underwritten by Entergy Arkansas through the Little Rock Regional Chamber as part of their investment in the educational and economic development success of Arkansas.
 These dollars cover the time and expertise of the Ford NGL team.

 At the moment, no decision to create academies has been made.
 Phase I is merely an exploratory study of the four school districts in Pulaski County.
 This question would not be tackled until Phases II and III should the districts elect to move forward.
 At that time, several committees, comprised of community stakeholders, parents, teachers, district leadership, business leaders, faith-based leaders, elected officials, etc., would work with Ford NGL experts and district leadership to craft the plan.